What if you do not meet these requirements?

 - help you explore your interests and passions to discover other pathways to reach your goals.

 As an undeclared student, you are welcome to change your program of study or select one of the undeclared-exploring major tracks if you see a broader area you would like to investigate.

 You are also encouraged to review the coursework and grades you’ll need for admission into your program once you’re a student at CSU.

 What if your academic information changes?

 If your academic profile improves with new grades or new test scores, submit your updated academic information as soon as possible and let your admissions counselor know.
 If you meet the competitive requirements before you enroll and space allows, you will be reconsidered for direct entry to your preferred major.
-When space allows, offers of direct admission may be given to outstanding applicants whose GPA or test scores are slightly below the direct admission cut-offs.

 Contact us with questions